TheWilliamGeorge/SampleGrab/README.md

 ## Future development
+- [ ] Assign Root Note Metadata for simple importing to samplers
 - [ ] Waveforms
 - [ ] Set default name for samples
 - [ ] When default names are enabled, numbers applied to multi-samples